weaviate/Verba/README.md

 - **Can I use my Ollama Server with the Verba Docker?**

   - Yes, you can!
 Make sure the URL is set to: `OLLAMA_URL=http://host.docker.internal:11434`
+  - If you're running on Linux, you might need to get the IP Gateway of the Ollama server: `OLLAMA_URL="http://YOUR-IP-OF-OLLAMA:11434"`

 - **How to clear Weaviate Embedded Storage?**